Length: 4 Days

 - Joseph M. Greco, CLSO, CHP

 - Tony Zmorenski, ASP, CSP

 Download Course Agenda (PDF)Course Credits:

 AAHP has awarded this course 32 CE Credits (2016-00-049).
 ABIH has previously awarded CM credit for this event.
 The current event contains 27 hours which can be claimed for 4.509 CM Credit.
 This course is eligible for 2.7 Recertification points BCSP Category 7.
-The BLS has awarded 4CM points for this course.Course Description:
+The BLS has awarded this course 4CM points (106-3696).Course Times: